 8. Memorandum of safisfaction of charge

-When the amount of a charge, which has been registered against any land has been paid to the Commissioner of Public Health or the local authority, as the case may be, entitled to such charge together with any costs ordered by the magistrate on the hearing and determination of any dispute as hereinbefore provided for, and together with the fees and expenses necessarily incurred by the Commissioner or the local authority in obtaining registration of the charge, the Commissioner or the local authority, as the case may be, shall sign and deliver to the person making such payment a memorandum of satisfaction in writing in accordance with Form H in the Appendix to these regulations.
+When the amount of a charge, which has been registered against any land has been paid to the CEO or the local authority, as the case may be, entitled to such charge together with any costs ordered by the magistrate on the hearing and determination of any dispute as hereinbefore provided for, and together with the fees and expenses necessarily incurred by the CEO or the local authority in obtaining registration of the charge, the CEO or the local authority, as the case may be, shall sign and deliver to the person making such payment a memorandum of satisfaction in writing in accordance with Form H in the Appendix to these regulations.

+[Regulation 8 amended in Gazette 29 Dec 2006 p.
+5910-11]

 9. Application to discharge

-(1) After receipt of a memorandum of satisfaction as provided for in Regulation 8 of these regulations, the registered proprietor of the land against which the charge is registered or any person acting on his behalf may make application in writing in accordance with Form I in the Appendix to these regulations to the Registrar of Titles, the Registrar of Deeds, or the Under Secretary for Lands, as the case may be require for the discharge of such charge from the said land.
+(1) After receipt of a memorandum of satisfaction as provided for in Regulation 8 of these regulations, the registered proprietor of the land against which the charge is registered or any person acting on his behalf may make application in writing in accordance with Form I in the Appendix to these regulations to the Registrar of Titles or the Registrar of Deeds and Transfers, as the case may require, for the discharge of such charge from the said land.

 (2) Such application shall be accompanied by —